-Emily works as a Network Liaison for the Fire Adapted Communities Learning Network (FAC Net).
+Emily works as a Network Liaison and Affiliate Member program lead for the Fire Adapted Communities Learning Network (FAC Net).
 She has worked remotely for The Watershed Center as FAC Net staff since October 2014.
 Emily graduated from the University of New Hampshire with her B.S. in Environmental Conservation Studies and M.S. in Human Dimensions in Natural Resources Management.
 Her favorite thing about working for a learning network is the creativity and connections that the people in the network bring to community wildfire resilience.
 She currently lives in Boulder, Colorado.

 Email Emily at emily[at]thewatershedcenter.com